ninjaframework/ninja/ninja-core/src/site/markdown/commercial_support/philosophy.md

 Ninja offers you the best of both worlds!

 From an open source perspective
 Ninja is distributed under the Apache 2 license.
-The Apache 2 license is known as one of the most business friendly licenses around.
-Therefore Ninja will always stay under the open source domain.
+The license is known as one of the most business friendly licenses around.
+This also ensures that Ninja will always stay under the open source domain.

 From a business perspective we provide exceptional support in three areas:
 Training, Support packages and custom development.